tspascoal-ce-dev/ghas-workshop/_labs/lab1.md

 1. We first want to turn on the security settings for the repository.
 Navigate to the **Settings** tab (the icon of the gear) in the repo.
 2. Click on the  **Advanced Security** section.
 3. Ensure the Dependency Graph is enabled (scroll down to **Code Security** group).
 This will be indicated by a red **Disable** button.
 If there is a black **Enable** button, click it to enable the **Dependency Graph** setting.
 To enable Dependabot, we first have to enable the Dependency Graph.
 This allows Dependabot to ingest your package manifest files.
-  - Note: If using a public repository you cannot disable dependency graph.
 4. Ensure the Dependabot alerts are enabled.
 This will be indicated by a red **Disable** button.
 If there is a black **Enable** button, click it to enable the **Dependabot alerts** setting.
 This feature will create alerts for vulnerable dependencies found in your repository.
 5. Click the **Enable** button next to the **Dependabot security updates** setting.
     - This will automatically create pull requests to update your vulnerable dependencies (if there is a non-vulnerable version to upgrade to).